How DeckSwap Works

 2 lanes

-premium escrow for white-glove deals and direct shipping for lower-cost premium coverage
+premium escrow for high-value deals and protected direct shipping for simpler moves

 2 checkpoints